 Medication management: In many cases, psychotropic medications are implemented in order to assist in alleviating some of the symptoms that anxiety disorders elicit.
 Such occurrences, however, will be determined on a case-by-case basis.
 All of our patients meet with a psychiatrist at a minimum of once each week in order to monitor the therapeutic effectiveness of any medications that may be prescribed, as well as to make any changes that may be necessary.
 Our doctors and psychiatrists are on-call 24/7, and our nurses and nurse practitioners are available on all units 24/7.

 Individual therapy: Patients across all units meet with a therapist on a one-to-one basis for individual therapy sessions at a minimum of once per week.
 However, on some units, patients receive a minimum of two individual sessions per week, yet additional sessions can be added on any unit at any time.

 Group therapy: Group therapy sessions are a major aspect of treatment here at Detroit Behavioral Institute – Capstone Academy, and patients on all of our units engage in a minimum of four group sessions per week, although some units engage in more sessions than others.
 Group therapy sessions include process groups and psycho-educational groups, as well as social living skills groups.
 Our staff utilizes the “Thinking for Change” curriculum, which focuses on prosocial skills, emotional regulation, and self-expression.
-In addition to these groups, problem-solving groups are held on a daily basis, and some youth attend additional weekly substance abuse groups, as determined by their individual treatment plans.
+In addition to these groups, problem-solving groups are held on a daily basis.

 Family therapy: Keeping in mind the importance of family involvement in a child’s overall success in treatment, we implement family therapy sessions as part of the therapeutic process.
 The frequency of such sessions varies amongst units and on patients’ individual needs, but typically occurs either once each week or once every two weeks.